 Protect the Peoples Emergency (PPE) Partnership Fund

-The infection and death rate on the Navajo Nation alone is 10 times higher than the state of Arizona, despite the fact that the tribe reported its first case of Coronavirus 51 days after Arizona.
-This scenario is playing out all across Indian Country.
-The PPE partnership came together to help, but we can’t do it without you.
+Several months after the start of the COVID-19 pandemic, the infection and death rate on the Navajo Nation alone remains 10 times higher than the state of Arizona, despite the fact that the tribe reported its first case of Coronavirus 51 days after Arizona did.
+This disproportionate level of suffering is playing out all across Indian Country from our Native Alaskan relatives all the way through Turtle Island and South to the Amazon.

 Why the Coronavirus is so Deadly for Native American Communities